Bombay plague epidemic: Causes

-The bubonic plague's arrival in Bombay in the summer of 1896 was part of a deadly pandemic that had originated in China in the 1850s and continued to afflict many parts of the globe until the 1950s.
+The bubonic plague's arrival in Bombay in the summer of 1896 was part of the third plague pandemic, a deadly pandemic that had originated in China in the 1850s and continued to afflict many parts of the globe until the 1950s.

 Bombay was made vulnerable by the rapid growth of the city's commerce, which led to a large influx of workers.
 In the 1891 census, the population of Bombay was counted to be 820,000.
 Most of the immigrant workers (over 70%) lived in chawls.
 The city services were not geared towards the well-being of the working class and various diseases were endemic to the slums.
 Workers in cotton mills, as one of the major social fractions within the city, and as the bedrock of its trade, played a major role in the making of this crisis.
 The difficulties of sanitary administration arise from the rapidity of decomposition of organic matter, the density of population, and the primitive habits of the people, which have never been brought in line with the necessities of a closely inhabited town having in certain wards a density of 700 per acre.